 - SRR – short row return – used for short rows: repeat [YO and pull through 2 stitches on hook] until you are left with only one loop on the hook;

-- Tss – Tunisian simple stitch – go behind the vertical post of the stitch, YO and pull up a loop.
+- Tss – Tunisian simple stitch – insert the hook behind the vertical post of the stitch, YO and pull up a loop;

 - Make a gauge swatch before you begin.
-Adjust the hook size until you reach gauge.
+Adjust the hook size or yarn weight until you reach gauge.

-- The number of loops on the hook at the end of the row is written in (round brackets) at the end of each row of instructions.
+- The number of loops on the hook at the end of the row is written after the dash at the end of each row.

 - This pattern is made up of regular rows and short rows.
 Most rows are short rows and abbreviated with SR.

-- This hat is constructed sideways, with a brim and crown shaping incorporated in the row repeat.
+- This hat is constructed sideways, with a brim and crown shaping incorporated in the pattern repeat.

 - To make the hat shorter or longer, adjust only the number of stitches in the main body of the hat – decrease or increase the number of stitches after the first 6 stitches on each row (the brim).

 - You can use the provided chart to visualize the construction of this hat or follow along the video tutorial to see how it is made and seamed.

 Make a gauge swatch using the following instructions and adapt your hook size to reach the recommended size.